Dragos-Hategan/esp32-net-speedtest/README.md

 ## Requirements

 - ESP-IDF (v5.x recommended)
-- Python 3 (for serving test file)
+- Python 3 (for serving test file and upload sink)
 - A Wi-Fi AP your ESP32 can join

 ---

 ## 1. Creating the Test File (1MB.bin)
-- In windows, create a new folder with the file with 1MB size
+- In Windows, create a new folder with the file of 1 MB size (it is already inside /download folder)
 - Windows (PowerShell):
 ```Windows (PowerShell)
 fsutil file createnew 1MB.bin 1048576